 Oh boy!
-This simple pumpkin volcano activity goes wayyyyyy back.
+This simple pumpkin volcano activity goes way back!
 I set up this EASY fall science activity for my son 5 years ago.
 To this day we still love all sorts of erupting chemistry experiments.
-The amazement of a fizzy reaction is the perfect way to capture a kid’s love of science, so why not encourage it with this fun pumpkin science activity with a volcano theme.
-Here, we make science activities and STEM projects simple.
-More fun and less frustration.
+The amazement of a fizzy reaction is the perfect way to grow a kid’s love of science, so why not encourage it with this fun pumpkin science activity.
+Here, we make science activities simple.
+More fun and less frustration!

-Our erupting pumpkin volcano activity is an awesome example of a chemical reaction, and kids love these amazing reactions just as much as adults!
-The erupting pumpkin science experiment uses baking soda and vinegar for a classic chemical reaction.
+Our erupting pumpkin volcano activity below is an awesome example of a chemical reaction.
+Kids love these amazing experiments just as much as adults!
+Our erupting pumpkin volcano uses baking soda and vinegar for a classic chemical reaction.
 You could also try lemon juice and baking soda and compare the results!
-Check out our lemon volcanos too.
+Check out our lemon volcano too!

-We have a whole season of fun pumpkin themed activities to try! to try.
+We have a whole season of fun pumpkin science activities to try.
 Repeating experiments in different ways really helps to solidify understanding of the concepts being presented.
-Holidays and seasons present numerous occasions for you to re-invent some of these classic activities.
+Holidays and seasons present numerous occasions for you to re-invent some of these classic science experiments.

 WHAT IS CHEMISTRY?

 This might look more like play than learning, but it’s so much more!
 Read our newest series on Next Generation Science Standards.

 Let’s keep it basic for our younger or junior scientists!
 Chemistry is all about the way different materials are put together, and how they are made up including atoms and molecules.
 It’s also how these materials act under different conditions.
 Chemistry is often a base for physics, so you should plan to see some overlap!